ansible/ansible-examples/language_features/variable_precedence/README.md

 ## v1.2 and earlier

-To test the precedence rules against 1.2, simply change the required role in the playbook from `dummy` to precedence since v1.2 does not support role dependencies.
+To test the precedence rules against 1.2, simply change the required role in the playbook from `dummy` to `precedence` since v1.2 does not support role dependencies.

 The predecedence list using this setup against Ansible v1.2 in order from highest to lowest:

 * Register Variables
+* Ansible assigned fact vars
 * Playbook Role parameter
 * Vars file vars
 * Role var